 The local authority is responsible for road gullies.
 These are the small grate-covered opens that are used for draining surface water and can be found at the edge of roads.
 If you are worried about blockages or smells coming from these drains, you should contact your local council so that they can inspect the problem and attend to it accordingly.

 If an inspection chamber becomes blocked or damaged, it can cause significant problems for the property in question.

-An inoperable or inaccessible manhole can make it impossible to inspect or clean out a sewer or drain when necessary, while a damaged chamber or manhole cover can also lead to debris and excess water seeping into the drainage system.
+An inoperable or inaccessible manhole can make it impossible to inspect or clean out a sewer or drain when necessary.
+At the same time, a damaged chamber or manhole cover can also lead to debris and excess water seeping into the drainage system.
 It could even create a risk of the chamber collapsing under a person’s weight.

 In these cases, repair or replacement of the inspection chamber may be necessary, but it is important to remember that this should never be attempted manually.
-Mechanical cleaning methods using high-pressure water and suction have been the preferred approach for cleaning manhole chambers for over 30 years, and this kind of work can only be done by a trained professional.
+Mechanical cleaning methods using high-pressure water and suction have been the preferred approach for cleaning manhole chambers for over 30 years.
+This kind of work can only be done by a trained professional.

-Climbing in and out of a manhole is a dangerous task, especially when taking into account that the chambers themselves are often full of toxic gases and low on oxygen – as such, cleaning and repairs should always be handled by a qualified engineer with experience working in confined spaces.
+Climbing in and out of a manhole is a dangerous task, especially when considering that the chambers themselves are often full of toxic gases and low on oxygen – as such, cleaning and repairs should always be handled by a qualified engineer with experience working in confined spaces.

-You can find out more about our manhole inspection services for commercial and domestic customers; alternatively, give us a call on 0333 257 4387 for more information, or fill in our online enquiry form to request a call back.
+You can learn more about our manhole inspection services for commercial and domestic customers.
+Alternatively, give us a call on 0800 526 488 for more information, or fill in our online enquiry form to request a call back.